 Bung even a £300 bike on Cycle To Work Scheme and you'll barely notice the payments disappearing from your pay packet.
 In fact, in many cities, you'll be better off.
 Compared to a London Zone 1-3 Travelcard at £153.60 per month, a £192.00 Bristol Plus travelpass or a Cambridge Megarider Plus bus ticket for £96, the repayments for a hybrid are trivial.

 An earlier version of this article included Tesco's Vertigo Tambora as a bike that was okay if just over £100 was really all you could afford.
 However, that bike is no longer available, and when it was last listed it was £220, which is an extraordinary price for a low-spec bike you have to assemble yourself.
 If your budget is that limited, you're far better off buying second hand.
+After making a big hoo-ha a few years ago about offering cheap bikes, Tesco seems to have abandoned the sector and I don't think anyone misses them.

 Let's take a look at some of your best budget choices in flat-bar bikes.